Place-it-R1: Unlocking Environment-aware Reasoning Potential of MLLM for Video Object Insertion: Experiments

 \subsubsection{Quantitative comparisons.}

 We conduct comprehensive quantitative evaluation on three benchmarks: (i) HumanSync (100 samples), a human-object interaction benchmark that provides accurate insertion regions.
 We compare VACE~\citep{vace} on this benchmark by providing it with a simplified CoT as a prompt. (ii) FlexInsert (100 samples), which requires inserting objects into pure background videos, thus challenging the model to autonomously identify and generate reasonable insertion locations.
 We compare Place-it-R1 with VACE and AnyV2V\citep{ku2024anyv2v} combined with Anydoor~\citep{chen2024anydoor}.
-To make the comparison more convincing, instead of providing VACE with the same insertion regions used by our method, we supply it with insertion regions generated by MLLM without CoT tokens as conditional context (see Sec.~\ref{sec:Automatic Insertion Trajectory}). (iii) UNIC~\citep{unic} benchmark (20 samples), which also provides no insertion regions.
+To make the comparison more convincing, instead of providing VACE with the same insertion regions used by our method, we supply it with insertion regions generated by MLLM without CoT tokens as conditional context. (iii) UNIC~\citep{unic} benchmark (20 samples), which also provides no insertion regions.
 For this benchmark, we compare our method against the closed-source UNIC model and the commercial models Lucy-Edit pro~\cite{Lucy}, Pika~\cite{pika2025} and Kling~\cite{keling2025elements}.
-We evaluate across three dimensions: Identity Preservation (CLIP-I~\citep{radford2021learning} and DINO-I~\citep{caron2021emerging}), Video Quality~\citep{huang2024vbench} (temporal smoothness and aesthetics).
-Physical metrics are measured using the VideoPhY2 benchmark~\citep{bansal2025videophy}, which quantitatively assesses Physical Commonsense (PC) and Physical Rules (PR) adherence.
+We evaluate across three dimensions: Identity Preservation (CLIP-I~\citep{radford2021learning} and DINO-I~\citep{caron2021emerging}), Video Quality~\citep{huang2024vbench} (temporal smoothness and aesthetics), and Physical metrics measured using the VideoPhY2 benchmark~\citep{bansal2025videophy}, which quantitatively assesses Physical Commonsense (PC) and Physical Rules (PR) adherence.
 We further introduce Gemini Pro~\citep{gemini} to evaluate Physical Plausibility (PP) of generated videos.
-As shown in Table~\ref{table: Quantitative comparison}, Place-it-R1 consistently achieves the best performance in physical realism metrics while demonstrating notable performance on video quality and identity metrics.
+As shown in Table~\ref{table: Quantitative comparison}, Place-it-R1 consistently achieves the best performance in physical realism metrics while maintaining competitive performance on video quality and identity metrics.
 Specifically, the PC~\citep{bansal2025videophy} and PR~\citep{bansal2025videophy} scores show substantial improvements over VACE (7.75\%) and UNIC (9.52\%).
-Notably, we conduct a systematically designed human evaluation to assess physical plausibility and video quality on the Flexinsert benchmark with 10 independent annotators who evaluated different tasks.
-Specifically, as shown in Fig.~\ref{fig:User Study}, the evaluation consists of two types: the top panel shows a three-way preference selection where annotators chose their most preferred method, while the bottom two panels present 1v1 comparisons between Place-it-R1 and each baseline method.
-Our results show Place-it-R1 significantly outperforms existing methods, improving performance in physical plausibility and visual quality.
+Notably, we conduct a systematically designed human evaluation to assess physical plausibility and video quality on the Flexinsert benchmark with 10 independent annotators who evaluated different tasks in Appendix.